brycewray/eleventy-site/src/posts/2022/02/static-tweets-eleventy-hugo.md

 With the Eleventy SSG, we’ll be making use of [Kyle Mitofsky](https://twitter.com/KyleMitBTV)’s [**eleventy-plugin-embed-tweet**](https://github.com/KyleMit/eleventy-plugin-embed-tweet) plugin.
 It requires at least Eleventy v.0.10.0.

-When installed, the plugin will pull data from Twitter’s private developer API and so, as the plugin’s [README](https://github.com/KyleMit/eleventy-plugin-embed-tweet) explains, this requires signing up for a free [Twitter developer API account](https://developer.twitter.com/en/apply-for-access).
+When installed, the plugin will pull data from Twitter’s private developer API and so, as the plugin’s [README](https://github.com/KyleMit/eleventy-plugin-embed-tweet) explains, this requires signing up for a free [Twitter Developer API account](https://developer.twitter.com/en/apply-for-access).
 Once you’ve got that account, you’ll have four environment variables—`TOKEN`, `TOKEN_SECRET`, `CONSUMER_KEY`, and `CONSUMER_SECRET`—that must live in a “dot-env” (`.env`) file at your site project’s root level.

 That’s fine for when you’re developing locally, but you obviously don’t want to [commit](https://git-scm.com/docs/git-commit) that file to a public repo.
 As a result, you’ll have to supply these variables to your site host, so it can access them during each build (*e.g.*, here are instructions for [Netlify](https://docs.netlify.com/configure-builds/environment-variables/), [Vercel](https://vercel.com/docs/concepts/projects/environment-variables), and [Cloudflare Pages](https://developers.cloudflare.com/pages/platform/build-configuration#environment-variables)).
 The README warns that, if the environment variables *aren’t* available at build time, the plugin will fall back to that JavaScript glob from Twitter’s standard tweet-embedding process.